-Whether you wish to do field research in a foreign country, on an Indian reservation in the U.S., in an urban community, or in a school or hospital, even if your research seems very "basic," you should determine how it might benefit the research population.
+Whether you wish to do field research in a foreign country, on Tribal land in the U.S., in an urban community, or in a school or hospital, even if your research seems very "basic," you should determine how it might benefit the research population.
 Attention to this is good anthropological practice and will often facilitate entree into your chosen field site.

+Once the dissertation committee approves your proposal, you should forward a note from your PhD advisor that indicates the proposal is approved and attach a copy of the proposal to Perlana Howard, the Program Coordinator (perlanah@arizona.edu).
 After the approval of your dissertation proposal by your committee, you are officially considered to be "ABD" (All But Dissertation completed).

-Ph.D.
-Research Using Human and Animal Subjects
+5. Ph.D.
+Research Using Human and Animal Participants